This is how I make onion rings in the oven, not the frier. They are crispy on the outside, tender on the inside without getting soggy.

 - Allow the onion rings to sit out for 10 minutes before digging in.
 Enjoy immediately.

-- Make ahead tip: Begin the night before by soaking your onions overnight in step 1.
+- Make Ahead & Freezing Instructions: Begin the night before by soaking your onions overnight in step 1.
 You can freeze baked onion rings for up to 2-3 months.
 Bake at 350°F (177°C) for 20 minutes or until warmed through.